cameron-raymond/Recycle.It/README.md

 For reference, [here](https://github.com/garythung/trashnet) is the link to the data set used.

-Ideally this will serve as a tool to help reduce recycling contamination with React Native and Tensorflow.
+Ideally this will serve as a tool to help reduce recycling contamination with React Native and a custom trained model w/ Clarifai.

+Next steps: Training a MLP with TensorFlow and injecting it into the app will be quicker, more cost effective and allow for offline usage.